Bruce Forsyth: Game show host

 During his spell of hosting Sunday Night at the London Palladium as part of the show he hosted the 15-minute game show Beat the Clock.
 Forsyth's next success was The Generation Game (BBC1, 1971–1977, 1990–1994), which proved popular and attracted huge Saturday evening audiences.
 It was on this show that Forsyth introduced his "The Thinker" pose, emulating Rodin's sculpture, appearing in silhouette each week after the opening titles.
-This pose is reminiscent of the circus strong-man attitude.
+This pose is reminiscent of the circus strong-man attitude, and Forsyth used it on many shows he later hosted.
 He also wrote and sang the theme for the show "Life is the Name of the Game."
 Millions of viewers became familiar with the rasp of Forsyth's north London accented voice and his "distinctively pointy" chin that he emphasised in poses such as the "human question mark", with chin over raised knee.
+During his time as host of The Generation Game he began using what would become his signature 'call and response' greeting with the studio audience, "It's nice to see you, to see you...", to which the audience would loudly reply, "Nice!"; he used this on many shows he later hosted for the rest of his career.
 He was replaced on The Generation Game by Larry Grayson.

 In 1977 he announced that he was leaving television to take the star role in a new musical, The Travelling Music Show, based on the songs of Anthony Newley and Leslie Bricusse.
 The show did reasonably well in provincial theatre, but received poor reviews when it moved to London and it closed after four months in July 1978.